Madrid in 1 Day: a guidebook for getting the most out of your visit

 Entrance to the Royal Palace| ©Edmund Gall

-After contemplating the Royal Theater, the itinerary continues along the nearby Bailén street, which is home to several interesting buildings that you will see along the way.
+After contemplating the Royal Theater, the itinerary continues along the nearby Bailen street, which houses several interesting buildings that you will see along the way.
 This street leads to the Plaza de Oriente, where the next stop of the day is: the visit to the Royal Palace, also known as Palacio de Oriente.

-This large building is one of the official residences of the kings of the country, although it does not currently function as such, and its size makes it the largest royal palace in Western Europe.
-My advice is to make a visit to its interior and gardens and, for this, it is best to book a guided tour of the Royal Palace
+This large building is one of the official residences of the kings of the country, although it does not currently function as such.
+Its size makes it the largest royal palace in Western Europe.
+My advice is to book a guided tour of the Royal Palace

 Although in this article on what to see inside the Royal Palace you will have more in depth information, in summary its main attractions are as follows: